-The perfect fit will ensure that the fabric on the backside of your suit pants smoothly covers your behind.
+The perfect-fitting suit pants will ensure that the fabric on the backside of your suit pants smoothly covers your behind.
 The material should look as if it was gently draped across your bottom.

-Like the old Kellog’s cereal commercial used to say, you should be able to “pinch and inch” on either side of your thigh.
+Like the old Kellogg’s cereal commercial used to say, you should be able to “pinch an inch” on either side of your thigh.

-If there is more than an inch when you pull the fabric together, there is too much material there, and the legs are too loose.
+If there is more than an inch when you pull the fabric, there is too much material.
+It indicates that the pants are too loose.

-On the other hand, if you cannot even pull together an inch of fabric, your pants are too tight.
+On the other hand, your pants are too tight if you cannot even pull together an inch of fabric.
+They would probably feel uncomfortable, and they would definitely look odd and inappropriate.

-Your pants should not feel restrictive.
+Make sure your pants don’t feel restrictive.
 If you can squat while wearing them and easily bend your knees, they probably are loose enough.